The Tur\'an Density of 4-Uniform Tight Cycles: Introduction

 Our framework to understand $\pi(C_L^{(4)})$ further develops the approach used by Kam\v cev, Letzter, and Pokrovskiy \cite{KLP24} to understand the Tur\'an density of tight cycles in uniformity 3.
 Let $\C kr$ be the family of $r$-uniform tight cycles of length $k$ modulo $r$; we say an $r$-graph is $\C kr$-hom-free if it is $C$-hom-free for each $C\in\C kr$.
 Let $\ex(n,\C kr\texthom)$ denote the maximum number of edges in an $n$-vertex $\C kr$-hom-free $r$-graph, and define $\pi(\C kr)=\pi(\C kr\texthom)$ analogously.

-In \cref{sec:framework}, we describe a general approach to show that, if $\CC$ is a family of cycle-like hypergraphs (including but not restricted to the families of the form $\C kr$) then $\ex(n,C\texthom)=\ex(n,\CC)$ for any sufficiently large $C\in\CC$.
+In \cref{sec:framework}, we describe a general approach to show that, if $\CC$ is a family of cycle-like hypergraphs (including but not restricted to the families of the form $\C kr$), then $\ex(n,C\texthom)=\ex(n,\CC\texthom)$ for any sufficiently large $C\in\CC$.
 Observe that $\ex(n,C\texthom)\geq\ex(n,\CC\texthom)$; the challenge lies in showing that the extremal $C$-hom-free $r$-graph is actually $\CC$-hom-free.
 This mirrors the ideas used in \cite{KLP24} for uniformity 3, but the tight connectivity parameter we introduce is key to deriving results in higher uniformities, and additionally allows us to extend the ideas beyond tight cycles.

 Key to the framework is a coloring characterization of $\C kr$-hom-free hypergraphs, which is an interesting result in its own right.
 This generalizes the equivalence between avoiding odd closed walks and 2-colorability for graphs, as well as a more complicated result in uniformity 3 due to Kam\v cev, Letzter, and Pokrovskiy \cite{KLP24}.
 Our generalization characterizes $\C kr$-hom-free $r$-graphs in terms of colorings of $(r-1)$-tuples of vertices, making $\ex(n,\C kr\texthom)$ a tractable quantity to study.
 Let us remark that we in fact characterize $\CC$-hom-free hypergraphs for a much broader class of families $\CC$ of \emph{twisted tight cycles} (discussed in \cref{subsec:twisted}) which is what allows us to generalize our framework beyond tight cycles.
+Notably, the specialization to 3-uniform twisted tight cycles was proven by Balogh and Luo \cite{BaLu22} when analyzing $\pi(C_\ell^{(3)-})$.

 The full statement of our characterization is given in two equivalent forms in \cref{thm:visual-applicable,thm:alg-provable}, with explicit corollaries in uniformities 2, 3, and 4 stated in \cref{sec:coloring-corollaries}.
 To give a flavor of the result, we state one of these corollaries here, which was not known prior to this paper.